symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

 processed.

-The main purpose of the front controller is to create an instance of the ``AppKernel`` (more on that in a second), make it handle the reques and return the resulting response to the browser.
+The main purpose of the front controller is to create an instance of the ``AppKernel`` (more on that in a second), make it handle the request and return the resulting response to the browser.

 Because every request is routed through it, the front controller can be used to perform global initializations prior to setting up the kernel or